sudipansaha/singleSceneSemSegTgrs2022/README.md

 Different manual seeds can be set in the above command.

-Please download the Vaihingen dataset and save it in the directory (w.r.t the code) "../data/Vaihingen/"
+Please download the Vaihingen dataset from appropriate source and save it in the directory (w.r.t the code) "../data/Vaihingen/"

 ### Citation